 The boats’ holiday update includes the Fruitcake Zelda, formerly known as Zambezi Zelda, or the Nile Nellie’s transformation to Noel Nellie.

-As always, the best part of any Jungle Cruise, with or without overlay, is the skippers.
-Their Jingle Cruise jokes do not disappoint- they are hilarious as usual!
+As always, the skippers are the best part of any Jungle Cruise, with or without the overlay.
+Their Jingle Cruise jokes do not disappoint- they are hilarious, as usual!
 See below for the video version of this transcript!

-- Inspiration Falls- legend has it that if you stare into it for long enough, even the coldest of Scrooges will feel inspired to sing Christmas Carols.
-[Singing] Jingle Cruise Jingle Cruise Jingle all the way… I got like two and honestly, that’s all the confidence I need.
+- Inspiration Falls- legend has it that if you stare into it long enough, even the coldest Scrooges will feel inspired to sing Christmas Carols.
+[Singing] Jingle Cruise Jingle Cruise Jingle all the way… I got like two, and honestly, that’s all the confidence I need.
 Sweet guys, let’s keep going.

 - Into the Congo River- it’s the most dangerous river in all of Central River, so hang on tight guys ’cause we’re honestly going to see how far we congo together today.

-- Oh but it does look like the Pygmies did dash out for some last-minute holiday shopping.
-I think I can see what they’re going to be getting for Christmas- Canoe?
+- Oh, but it does look like the Pygmies did dash out for some last-minute holiday shopping.
+I think I can see what they’ll be getting for Christmas- Canoe?
 Sweet spears, am I right?

 - Oh but it does look like someone is being gifted a dead tree for Christmas.
-Oh but that is nice, it is all wrapped up with a boa on top- how romantic is that?
+That is nice, it is all wrapped up with a boa on top- how romantic is that?

 As you stroll down Sunset Boulevard, look up!
 All of the buildings have gorgeous decorations hanging from the buildings.
 I love how every theme park has different decorations to match the overall ambiance.
 While the Magic Kingdom is warm and nostalgic, Hollywood Studios is glitzy and showy.
 The metallic tinsel is the unique touch for the park that represents “Tinseltown.”

-During the holiday season, many of the traditional Disney characters have bright costumes.
+Many traditional Disney characters have bright costumes during the holiday season.
 Dale is rocking a cute Christmas scarf and green Santa hat.